Australia & East Timor

 But the nation’s ability to benefit from natural resources in its maritime boundary has been frequently thwarted.

 The Timor Sea has been divided through many unequal treaties.
 Indonesia and Australia signed the first of these in 1972.
-The United Nations Convention on the Law of the Sea (UNCLOS) states that a maritime boundary between two coastal states should be at the median line.
+The United Nations Convention on the Law of the Sea (UNCLOS), signed ten years later in 1982, states that a maritime boundary between two coastal states should be at the median line.
 Simply put, it should be at the half-way mark in the sea.

 The 1972 treaty put the boundary at the edge of Australia’s continental shelf, which placed most of the oil and gas reserves in the Timor Sea in Australia’s hands.
 Portugal did not agree to the treaty and that created the Timor Gap — the belt of the Timor Sea adjacent to East Timor.